 I’ll tell you why.

 It took us a full year to finally perfect this recipe.
-We put alot of time and ingredients into making this the perfect gingerbread loaf of bread.
+We put a lot of time and ingredients into making this the perfect gingerbread loaf of bread.
 Both of us, at times, felt like we needed to just give up on this bread.
-Like when its your fifth loaf of the day, you’ve trashed three already, and as you take the bread out of the oven, the unstable middle sinks right down to make a little dip in your bread.
+Like when it’s your fifth loaf of the day, you’ve trashed three already, and as you take the bread out of the oven, the unstable middle sinks right down to make a little dip in your bread.
 Bye bye, perfect gingerbread loaf.
 But we both also felt like we couldn’t part with the idea of an actual soft, sliceable “gingerbread”.
-It was too cool of an idea to give up on.
+It was too delicious of an idea to give up on.